 Investors who see crypto as a long term investment point to the blockchain technology behind it.
 It is believed to have the potential to drive innovation in traditional finance and other industries and eventually change the way that we do things.

 If you’re still young and still have lots of years ahead before you plan on retiring, cryptocurrency should be considered an aggressive and risky investment.
 But if you have decided to allocate a portion of your portfolio to more aggressive investments, cryptocurrency might be your thing.
+For instance, if you are looking to buy bitcoin Australia, you should check out a few things before investing.
+For starters, you should consider whether you’re eligible to purchase the currency in Australia.

 That being said, there are also a lot of bases you need to cover before you start putting your money into crypto since it’s still very unpredictable and volatile.